How long will it take to lose 75 pounds?

 So he/she can share it with other overweight patients.

 You will become stronger in mind and body so you can survive the rat race.
-Or cope with divorce, estrangement, depression, and job loss.
+Or cope with divorce, estrangement, depression, or job loss.
 You will be visible again.
-Hope, confidence and a brighter future are now the portrait of your life.
+Hope, confidence and a brighter future are now the portraits of your life.

 A new life that you are creating by rebuilding your strength and fitness.

 Start ditching those 3 bad habits.